dataluscorp/browser/devtools/docs/contributor/getting-started/setting-up-mozilla-central-for-macOS.md

 ./mach build
 ```

 4. If your build is successful, it should tell you that you can now run `./mach run`.
-Go ahead and do that to run Firefox!
+Go ahead and do that to run Datalus!
 ```
 ./mach run
 ```